 LDP stands for Label Distribution Protocol.
 It’s a very basic protocol, and easy to configure.
 Traffic will always follow the path that OSPF/IS-IS says is best.

 Segment Routing, aka SPRING (Source Packet Routing in Networking) is a way of advertising labels within OSPF or IS-IS itself.
 This is great, because it means you don’t need to run an extra protocol to advertise the labels.
 It’s an especially popular choice to use with some kind of central controller, which can tell routers in real time which labels to use to get to which destinations.
-By putting the decision making in a central controller, you can get a truly global view of the network, even between OSPF areas or IS-IS levels.
+By putting the decision making in a central controller, you can get a truly global view of the network, even between OSPF areas or IS-IS levels, or even different autonomous systems.
+If you’re interested in knowing more, I wrote a beginners guide here.

 BGP-Labelled Unicast, as the name suggests, uses BGP!
-This tends to only be used in some very specific, more advanced scenarios.
+This is a special BGP address family that tends to only be used in some very specific, more advanced scenarios.
 I wrote about it here, but if you’re reading this post then you’ll probably want to bookmark that post for the future once you’ve got the basics down.

 By the way, it’s worth saying that we generally don’t care about the specific label that’s used: we let our routers take care of that.

-Now that we’ve seen how labels are advertised, let’s go back to the label header again and break down what’s in it.
-Then we’ll talk about how routers process these labels, and then we’ll be ready to talk about some use cases for them.
+Now that you’ve seen how labels are advertised, let’s go back to that screenshot of a label again, and break down what’s in it.
+Then we’ll talk about how routers process these labels, and then we’ll be ready to talk in some more detail about the use cases for these labels.

 THE MPLS HEADER